xjlin0/attendees32/README.md

 CELERY_FLOWER_PASSWORD=<<YOUR CELERY_FLOWER_PASSWORD>>

 ```
 * create a production setting by `vi .envs/.production/.postgres` and save the following content.
+Ensure the db password changed.
 ```
 # PostgreSQL
 # ------------------------------------------------------------------------------